Improving fish passage in Dandenong Creek

 In-stream fish barriers at Pillars Crossing

 In 1986 a weir and flow control structure was built in Dandenong Creek at Pillars Crossing, at the junction of Dandenong and Mordialloc Creek, to raise the level of water upstream and regulate flow.
 In 2008, fishways were constructed to allow migrating fish to bypass the weir, however these structures are now considered ineffective under most operational conditions.
 Native fish, which were once abundant in Dandenong Creek, have been impacted by in-stream structures such as these, becoming restricted in numbers or locally extinct.
-Changes in land use, invasive aquatic plants such as Alligator weed, predation by pest fish, and habitat loss, has also impacted native fish populations in this area.
+Changes in land use, invasive aquatic plants such as Alligator weed, predation by pest fish, and habitat loss, have also impacted native fish populations in this area.

 A new fishway is required

 In January 2021, Melbourne Water commenced construction to replace the old fishway at Pillars Crossing with a new one.
-The purpose of the new fishway is to re-enable passage of the native migratory fish community in the lower reaches of Dandenong Creek, which flows into the Patterson River and into Port Phillip Bay.
+The purpose of the new fishway is to enable free passage of the native migratory fish community in the lower reaches of Dandenong Creek, which flows into the Patterson River and into Port Phillip Bay.
 The project includes installation of a cone fishway to bypass the weir and installation of a downstream random rock fishway to raise the water at the fishway entrance.

 “This is a very exciting project that we anticipate will increase the abundance of native fish populations moving through the Dandenong Creek catchment.
 The completed fishway will enable native fish species to freely move between Port Phillip Bay and the lower Dandenong Creek to spawn and complete their life cycles.
 The Australian Grayling is ‘threatened’ under the Flora and Fauna Guarantee Act 1988.
 It relies on brackish water when hatching as new larvae and then freshwater for the majority of its lifespan.
 This is just one example of species we are hoping to see thrive in future years.”